-Our team at Zing Services offers top-quality weed control treatments to homes and businesses in Middleton, Star, Eagle, ID, and nearby areas in the Treasure Valley.
+Our team at Zing Services offers top-quality weed control treatments to homes and businesses in the Treasure Valley, Middleton, Star, ID, and nearby areas in the Treasure Valley.
 With 7 applications throughout the year, our team can help you keep your lawn weed-free.
 Call us today at 208-585-9400 to schedule our weed control services.

 Thanks for your feedback!
 Your comments have been successfully submitted!
 Please note, all comments require admin approval prior to display.